-The Silicon Storage Appliance Manager installation file (directGUI_version_Linux_VM.bin) is on a CD that is provided with your system.
-Before you begin the following procedure, copy the file as root user, from the CD to a temporary location on the master node; for example, /tmp.
+The Silicon Storage Appliance Manager installation file (directGUI_version_Linux_x64_NoVM.bin) is on a CD that is provided with your system.
+Before you begin the following procedure, copy the file as root user, from the CD to a temporary location on the SMW, for example, /tmp.

-Procedure 11.
-Identifying the installed version of the DDN Silicon Storage Appliance Manager software
+Identify the installed version of the DDN Silicon Storage Appliance Manager software